-Blueway Trail Construction Update
+Blueway Trail Construction Blog

 Exciting improvements are being made on the trails at the Blue Heron Nature Preserve.
 The ADA-compliant ramp that will take you from the parking lot to the Woodland Loop Trail has been approved and is almost complete.

 Another section of trails has been approved for construction.
 The next two months we will be focusing on making our trails accessible for everyone.
-An ADA ramp will be built at the Woodland Loop Trail, puncheon boardwalk will be installed in low spots on the trail.
+An ADA ramp will be built at the Woodland Loop Trail and puncheon boardwalk will be installed in low spots on the trail.

 Much has been done in the past month.
 Gravel and rock edging has been put down around the community garden and along the Woodland Loop Trail.
 The outdoor theater has been completed, and a curving staircase was built to reach Roswell Road safely.

-In addition, Tailored Trails has started to lay the new slate chip trail material on the Beaver Tail Trail at Emma.
+In addition, Tailored Trails has started to lay the new slate chip trail material (aka trail mix) on the Beaver Tail Trail at Emma.
 This surface is more durable than the wood chips we've been using.
 More importantly it compacts well creating a uniform surface making it possible for those with mobility challenges be outside in nature.